Spicery/Nutmeg/docs/Nutmeg.md

-# Placeholder for an introduction to Nutmeg
+# Placeholder for Nutmeg in a Nutshell